 Think back to your college or high school graduation.
-Do you remember dreaming of a handsome salary and a corner office because you thought a good income would make you rich?
+Do you remember dreaming of a big salary and a corner office because you thought a good income would make you rich?
 Once you were on your own, you probably discovered the marketplace only offered minimum wage and a middle-row cubicle right out of the gate.

-In this article, I’ll explain the differences between income and net worth in this article, and show you what those differences mean for your nest egg.
-We’ll even give you a tool to help you calculate your net worth and determine if you’re on track to enjoy a bright retirement.
+In this article, I’ll explain the differences between income and net worth, and I’ll show you what those differences mean for your nest egg.
+I’ll even give you a tool to help you calculate your net worth to see if you’re on track to enjoy a dream retirement.